21500125/Circulate-the-values-of-N-variables/README.md

 ### Step 1: Give a user defined function as def circulate():
 ### Step 2: Give a user defined function as def circulate():
 ### Step 3: give a list with an array of certain numbers
-Get the value from the user for the number of rotation
 ### Step 4: Using the slicing concept rotate the list
-Using the slicing concept rotate the list

 ### Step 5: Print the values
 ### Step 6: Print the values
 ## Program:#Developed by: